 This is a short but notable aside.
 When we discuss speaker drivers, we rarely, if ever, are talking about computer hardware drivers.
 Nonetheless, this could be interpreted as the definition and is worth mentioning in this article.

 The vast majority of speakers are designed with dynamic driver elements.

-If you’ve ever taken apart a computer speaker; peered beyond the grille of a PA speaker; check out an automobile speaker; been in a studio with studio monitors, etc. then you’ve most definitely seen a dynamic driver.
+If you've ever taken apart a computer speaker, peered beyond the grille of a PA speaker, checked out an automobile speaker, been in a studio with studio monitors, etc., then you've most definitely seen a dynamic driver.

-Dynamic drivers are also incredibly popular in headphone designed and even microphone design (though the transduction happens in reverse).
+Dynamic drivers are also incredibly popular in headphone and even microphone designs (though the transduction happens in reverse).

 For more information on dynamic headphones and microphones, check out my articles Complete Illustrated Guide To Moving-Coil Dynamic Headphones and The Complete Guide To Moving-Coil Dynamic Microphones, respectively.